ajv-validator/ajv/README.md

   - integer number - to limit the maximum number of keywords of the schema that will be inlined.
 - _passContext_: pass validation context to _compile_ and _validate_ keyword functions.
 If this option is `true` and you pass some context to the compiled validation function with `validate.call(context, data)`, the `context` will be available as `this` in your keywords.
 By default `this` is Ajv instance.
 - _loopRequired_: by default `required` keyword is compiled into a single expression (or a sequence of statements in `allErrors` mode).
 In case of a very large number of properties in this keyword it may result in a very big validation function.
 Pass integer to set the number of properties above which `required` keyword will be validated in a loop - smaller validation function size but also worse performance.
-- _loopEnum_: by default `enum` keyword is compiled into a single expression.
+- _loopEnum_ (NEW in v7): by default `enum` keyword is compiled into a single expression.
 In case of a very large number of allowed values it may result in a large validation function.
 Pass integer to set the number of values above which `enum` keyword will be validated in a loop.
 - _ownProperties_: by default Ajv iterates over all enumerable object properties; when this option is `true` only own enumerable object properties (i.e. found directly on the object rather than on its prototype) are iterated.
 Contributed by @mbroadst.
 - _multipleOfPrecision_: by default `multipleOf` keyword is validated by comparing the result of division with parseInt() of that result.
 It works for dividers that are bigger than 1.
 For small dividers such as 0.01 the result of the division is usually not integer (even when it should be integer, see issue [#84](https://github.com/ajv-validator/ajv/issues/84)).
 If you need to use fractional dividers set this option to some positive integer N to have `multipleOf` validated using this formula: `Math.abs(Math.round(division) - division) < 1e-N` (it is slower but allows for float arithmetics deviations).
 - _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when messages are generated outside of Ajv code (e.g. with [ajv-i18n](https://github.com/ajv-validator/ajv-i18n)).